Understanding and Cultivating Resilience

 Building resilience is an ongoing process.
 These ten basic strategies to improve and foster resilience can be done on your own, in a group or with a therapist.

-Hannah Rogawski is a therapist at Cobb Psychotherapy LCSW.
-If you would like support in prioritizing and taking care of your mental health, contact Cobb Psychotherapy and see how therapy can help.
+Hannah Rogawski is a therapist at Cobb Psychotherapy.
+If you are looking for support in finding solutions to enhance your overall wellness, contact Cobb Psychotherapy by calling 718-260-6042 or emailing email@example.com, and see how therapy can help.